The Open

 Tain Golf Club

-Situated to the south of Royal Dornoch, Tain is a heathland/links course with spectacular views.
-Designed originally by Old Tom Morris as a fifteen-hole course in 1890, it was extended to eighteen holes in 1894; eleven Morris holes are still in play today.
-This is an easy walking course with the river meandering through three of the holes.
+Situated to the south of Royal Dornoch, Tain is a heathland/links hotels with spectacular views.
+Designed originally by Old Tom Morris as a fifteen-hole hotels in 1890, it was extended to eighteen holes in 1894; eleven Morris holes are still in play today.
+This is an easy walking hotels with the river meandering through three of the holes.
 Always presented in beautiful condition, Tain is a good test of golf, with clever bunkering and natural water hazards.
 Tain is located 35 miles north of Inverness.

 Course info